Last Updated on 08/24/2016 by Mark Beckenbach

 Though not a new product at all, VisibleDust’s Arctic Butterfly is still something that photographers may want to keep in their bags as it can prove invaluable to cleaning their camera.
-Though some photographers may prefer their Zeeion Blower for safety reasons, the Butterfly has served me well over the past year that I’ve used it (I got it at least years Photo Plus) with only minor problems.
+Some photographers may prefer their Zeeion Blower for safety reasons, but the Butterfly has served me well over the past year that I’ve used it (I got it at least years Photo Plus) with only minor problems.
 More after the jump.

 The unit comes in its own carrying case, which is surrounded by a leather protection case, which is further surrounded by plastic and then finally put into a box.
 Once you get through all the packaging, you realize that the unit is very standard.
 What the Arctic Butterfly is is a small pen-like dust remover brush meant to clean the sensor of your camera.
 In order to ensure that it is clean, the brush spins when the switch is pushed upwards.

 It uses one “AAA” battery and specific instructions on how to use it are given.
 For example, you should never make the brush spin while near the sensor.
 While that’s common sense to most photographers, you never want to run the risk of smearing the sensor while it is unprotected by the mirror.
 Brushing your sensor is supposed to be done very slowly and while your camera is held upright above you to ensure that all dust comes out.
-When it’s all done, you can shoot a white card to ensure that your sensor is all dustproof.
+When it’s all done, you can shoot a white card to ensure that your sensor is dustproof.

 Some of them have a built in light to help you see.
 My unit didn’t have that.